 \section{Conclusions}

-\paragraph{Our contributions.} In previous work in the programme of unified correspondence, we identified the classes of Inductive and Sahlqvist formulas for arbitrary logics that can be given algebraic semantics based on normal lattice expansions, viz.\ LE-logics.
-These classes of formulas are characterised purely in terms of the order-theoretic properties of the algebraic interpretations of the connectives, and are impervious to any change in the choice of particular relational semantics for the logic, as long as it is linked to the the algebraic semantics via a suitable duality.
-Accordingly, the correspondence machinery is modularised: the correspondent calculated (uniformly) by ALBA is the conjunction of a set of pure quasi-inequalities which must then be translated into a first-order correspondent by applying the appropriate standard translation for the choice of dual relational semantics.
+\paragraph{Our contributions.} In previous work in the unified correspondence program, we identified the classes of Inductive and Sahlqvist axioms for all logics that can be given algebraic semantics based on normal lattice expansions, viz.\ LE-logics.
+These classes are characterised purely in terms of the order-theoretic properties of the algebraic interpretations of the connectives, and are impervious to any change in the choice of particular relational semantics for the logic, as long as it is linked to the the algebraic semantics via a suitable duality.
+Accordingly, the correspondence machinery is modularised: the correspondent calculated (uniformly) by ALBA is the conjunction of pure quasi-inequalities which must then be translated into a first-order correspondent by applying the appropriate standard translation for the choice of dual relational semantics.